 Can I make essential oil at home?

 It's possible, with the correct knowledge, equipment, and plant material.
-See How to Make Essential Oil for how to produce essential oil and essential oil hydrosol using a homemade still.
+You need an essential oil distiller, either purchased or homemade.
+How to Make Essential Oil has instructions for how to produce a small amount of essential oil along with essential oil hydrosol using a homemade still.

 Any tips for choosing an essential oil diffuser?

-See Aromatherapy Diffusers for descriptions and pictures of different types of essential oil diffusers.
+See Types of Aromatherapy Diffusers for descriptions and pictures of different types of essential oil diffusers.

 How can I find a qualified aromatherapist?